kalverboer/cert-manager-webhook-mijnhost/README.md

 ```

 2. Create issuer
-I used a ClusterIssuer in this exampl.e
+I used a ClusterIssuer in this example

 ```yaml
 apiVersion: cert-manager.io/v1